Image: Lecinda Ward

 I’d also advise setting boundaries for yourself.
 For the first 10 months, I put every ounce of time and energy I had into my business and took on far more than I could actually manage.
 Eventually, I realised that saying ‘yes’ to every single enquiry was not good for business, my family or for me.

-How do you best feed your creativity outside of your work?
+How do you feed your creativity outside of your work?

 Photography is definitely my biggest creative outlet, so I feel really fortunate to be able to do that for work.
 I absolutely push myself further creatively when photographing my own kids.
 Trying new techniques and ideas with them feels much safer than it does with paying clients.

-To learn more about Jess Worrall Photography, visit her website.
+To find out more about Jess Worrall Photography (& check out her amazing pics) visit her website.

-If you’re a photographer who needs a hand with the wordy part, let a copywriter help!
+If you’re a photographer or small business owner who needs a hand with words, let a copywriter help!